 With a fairly decent British writer in Anthony Schaffer and a very good British cast, Hitchcock returned to London to film it away from the interference of Universal Studios.

-The film is one of Hitchcock;s "run for cover" films something he had done successfully before, about a serial murder running around London strangling women.
-Hitchcock pulled it together for a couple of okay Hitchcockian scenes and the London locations did seem to invigorate his storytelling.
+The film is one of Hitchcock's "run for cover" stories he had done successfully before Frenzy follows a serial murder running around London strangling women.
+Hitchcock pulled it together for a couple of okay to good Hitchcockian scenes and the London locations did seem to invigorate his storytelling.

 Frenzy is not up to some of Hitchcock's greatest films but it is a fairly good film to wrap up his career with, Family Plot excluded in this case.
 Running time 116 minutes.